-It is important to understand that Alzheimer’s disease is not a normal part of aging.
+It is important to understand that Alzheimer’s disease is not a normal part of aging even though many doctors will say differently.
 Studies have estimated that perhaps 10% of people over age 65 have Alzheimer’s disease, with the percentage increasing to 50% for those over age 85.
 Currently Alzheimer’s disease is at epidemic proportions, with 5.4 million Americans — including one in eight people aged 65 and over — living with Alzheimer’s disease, according to the Alzheimer’s Association’s 2011 Alzheimer’s Disease Facts and Figures.
 While much research is being done, the cause for Alzheimer’s disease has yet to be determined, and there is no known cure.
 However, there are treatments and interventions that have shown promise, especially during the early stages of the disease.

 How To Reduce Your Risk for Alzheimer’s Disease

 Now for the good news!
 There is much which can be done in the way of diet, exercise, and lifestyle management which will not only reduce risk factors for Alzheimer’s disease, but are also healthy choices that many of us are probably already making (or are intending to).
-Perhaps the most important steps we can take is in the realm of prevention – working at maintaining good brain health, especially as we age.
+The most important steps we can take is in the realm of prevention.
+Below are my recommendations for everyone over the age of 45.

 - Maintain proper weight & healthy blood pressure.
 Research shows uncontrolled high blood pressure may increase Alzheimer’s risk by six fold.